jeremiahflaga/jeremiahflaga.github.io/_posts/2018/07/2018-07-19-is-a-loving-God-incompatible-with-wrathful-God.md

 <!--more-->

-As you might have already guessed, this is about the recent ruckus on President Rodrigo R. Duterte's comments on _"a loving God"_ and _"hell"_.
+As you might have already guessed, this is about the recent ruckus on President Rodrigo Roa Duterte's comments on _"a loving God"_ and _"hell"_.

 Now, first of all, I'm a supporter of President Duterte :smile:.